HernandezM-dev/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is used in the console.log.
+You can tell because the inner functin is using a variable passed through the parent parameter
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  the Name 'Dan' called in both functions will always remain the same.
+The random number generated will change each time the function is called.
 c.
 What is the lexical scope of `newRoll`?
+  new roll's lexical scope encompases the begining of the return statement to line 54 which is why a return is not needed within the function newRoll is in.

 ### Task 2c - Exit Ticket